jedrulcia/DailyCodingProblems/README.md

 CodingProblem17:
 Given a list of possibly overlapping intervals, return a new list of intervals where all overlapping intervals have been merged.

+CodingProblem18:
+Given an array of integers, write a function to determine whether the array could become non-decreasing by modifying at most 1 element.